-It’s a new year, 2020, and it’s a time to understand that we, the public, are now more empowered than ever before in this climate emergency, despite how incredibly impotent we feel with the horrible devastation in Australia, which is experiencing catastrophic bushfires and extreme heat, with resulting wildlife mortality, as well as the loss of 30% of the Great Barrier Reef (NOAA).
+It’s a new year, 2020, and it’s a time to understand that we, the public, are now more empowered than ever before in this climate emergency, despite how incredibly impotent we feel with the horrible devastation in Australia, which is experiencing catastrophic bushfires, extreme heat, and incredible wildlife mortality.
+With the loss of 30% of the Great Barrier Reef (NOAA).
 With the floods in Africa and Asia and North America.
 With the masses of people around us who don’t seem to care.
 With corrupt politicians in power.

 Before we talk about this empowerment, we all should acknowledge and especially mourn within ourselves and with others the devastation that is currently occurring in Australia, Indonesia, and elsewhere.
 Our hearts go out to everyone who is experiencing it and to the people, animals, and habitats caught in these catastrophes.